Io Volcano Observer: Science

-The current hyperactive geology of Io is of great scientific interest in and of itself but IVO seeks to understand fundamental processes that have implications far beyond this very unusual moon.
-The theme connecting the diverse science to be done at Io is "Follow the Heat."
+The current hyperactive geology of Io is itself of scientific interest, but IVO sought to understand fundamental processes that have implications further than the moon.
+The slogan describing science to be done at Io was "Follow the Heat."

 There is a continuing debate about where the tidal heat is produced within Io with some observations suggesting that it is primarily in the shallow mantle while others suggest that the heating is broadly distributed.
 It is also unclear how much of the heating is from deforming solid rock versus pushing liquid magma around.

 There is evidence suggesting that there is a global layer of melt (sometimes called a magma ocean) under Io's frozen crust but there are also reasons why such a layer of melt cannot persist.
-IVO uses four independent experiments to determine if a magma ocean exists and, if it does exist, measure its basic properties.
-Magma oceans are thought to have been common in the earliest history of most of the bodies in the inner Solar System so IVO may have the opportunity to investigate a key process that died about 4 billion years ago everywhere else in the Solar System.
-It is also conceivable that some of the lessons learned about magma oceans may also be applicable to oceans of water within tidally heated icy moons of the outer Solar System.
+IVO would have used four independent experiments to determine if a magma ocean exists and, if it does exist, measure its basic properties.
+Magma oceans are thought to have been common in the earliest history of most of the bodies in the inner Solar System so IVO might have had the opportunity to investigate a key process that died about 4 billion years ago everywhere else in the Solar System.
+It is also conceivable that some of the lessons learned about magma oceans may also have been applicable to oceans of water within tidally heated icy moons of the outer Solar System.